-I’m a PhD student at MPI-SWS in Saarbrücken, Germany.
+I’m a PhD student at MPI-SWS in Saarbrücken, Germany, advised by Derek Dreyer.
 I’m interested in PL, logic, and verification.

 ¶Education